Key Benefits of the Bile Acids reagent

 |BI2672||R1 10 x 10ml|

 R2 1 x 30ml

 |BI7982||R1 6 x 50ml (L)|

 Instrument Specific Applications (ISA’s) are available for a wide range of biochemistry analysers.
 Contact us to enquire about your specific analyser.

 What is the Bile Acids assay used for?

-Fasting serum Bile Acids can be used in the diagnosis and prognosis of liver disease.
+Fasting serum bile acids can be used in the diagnosis and prognosis of liver disease.
 Levels rise in many liver diseases, for example hepatitis and liver sclerosis.
 Abnormal levels in fasting patients or immediately after a meal can be used to detect liver disease and damage, impaired liver function, intestinal dysfunction and perhaps a gall bladder blockage.
-Bile Acid measurement may detect some forms of liver disease earlier than standard liver tests because Bile Acids levels correspond to liver function, rather than liver damage.
-In veterinary medicine, Bile Acid measurement is considered to be a superior indicator of liver disease.
+Their measurement may detect some forms of liver disease earlier than standard liver tests because bile acids levels correspond to liver function, rather than liver damage.
+In veterinary medicine, bile acid measurement is considered to be a superior indicator of liver disease.